1. Condensed work week

-- Buying a Lynda subscription or subscribing to another online learning platform and allowing your employee to use it to upgrade their skills.
-(Check out this blog post for a complete list of online learning resources.)
+- Buying a learning subscription or subscribing to another online learning platform and allowing your employee to use it to upgrade their skills.

 - Hosting lunch and learns in which you can have individuals from inside and outside of the company come to your office and speak about different topics that are relevant to your team and/or industry.
 As the name implies, you host these events over lunch (and you should bring lunch in for the team to encourage attendance).